davidrodriguezlosada/kubernetes-example-voting-app/README.md

-Example of how to deploy a full application with multiple pods and services using deployments.
+Example of how to deploy a full application with multiple pods and services.
 More info on the application on : https://github.com/dockersamples/example-voting-app

 This application has 5 different pods:
 - postgres-pod